 - As a customer, if enabled, you can download the original MS Office file

-Note: While Microsoft Office documents with a file size of up to 2Gb can be uploaded and distributed, they cannot be previewed in channels.
+Note: While Microsoft Office documents with a file size of up to 2Gb can be uploaded and distributed, they cannot be previewed in Experiences.
 Reduce the file size to less than 500Mb for a better user experience.

 How Showpad handles PowerPoint Files